Shade (character)

 The Shade (Richard Swift) is a comic book character developed in the 1940s for National Comics, first appearing in the pages of Flash Comics in a story titled "The Man Who Commanded the Night", scripted by Gardner Fox and illustrated by Hal Sharp.
 Debuting as a villain, the Shade was best known for fighting against two generations of superheroes, most notably the Golden Age and Silver Age versions of the Flash.
 He eventually became a mentor for Jack Knight, the son of the Golden Age Starman, Ted Knight, a hero the Shade had also fought.

 Though portrayed in Silver Age comics as a thief with a cane that could manipulate shadows, the character was reinvented in 1994 as a morally ambiguous Victorian-era immortal who gained the ability to manipulate shadows and immortality from an unexplained mystical event.
 In 2009, the Shade was ranked as IGN's 89th-greatest villain of all time.

 The Shade appeared as a major character from the season 1 finale onwards in Stargirl, played by Jonathan Cake.

 Publication history

 The Shade first appeared in Flash Comics #33 (September 1942), and was created by Gardner Fox and Harold Sharp.

 Shade received a solo series in late 2011, written by Robinson and drawn by Cully Hamner, Darwyn Cooke, Javier Pulido, and others.
 It deals with Shade and his descendants, flashing back to various points in his life as he travels the globe trying to find who is behind a plot to kill him.

 Fictional character biography

-The 'Shade' draws his alias from Dante Alighieri's epic poem The Divine Comedy, specifically its first book, Inferno, which describes the Nine Rings of Hell.
-This poem is the most cited depiction of Hell, and the various characters in the story referred to as "the Shade" are references to the perpetual darkness of Hell itself.
-Shade uses his power of perpetual night to cast a blanket of darkness over various parts of the world.
+The Shade draws his alias from Dante Alighieri's epic poem The Divine Comedy, specifically its first book, Inferno, which provides a classical depiction of Hell and its environs.
+The description by Dante of the various people he encounters as "the Shade" are references to the perpetual darkness of Hell itself.